othmanmanasrah95/transfer/README.md

 - Creating the necessary logic functions and layout of the follwoing components:

-  Prompt: creating a post request API that takes input from the user to the backend side with the content related to.
+  Prompt: creating a post API that takes input from the user to the backend side with the content related to.

-  Content: posting the extracted content with the unique id to the database.
+  Content: sending the extracted content with the unique id to the database.

   Response: return the reposnse back from the llm and displaying on the extension.